 Creative Team members working on Off-Broadway productions will receive free transportation to New York City, as well as accommodations and meals.
 (Accommodations are two staff members per hotel room.)
 Instead of returning to campus, they will travel home from New York City after all students have safely departed.

 After you submit your application form, we’ll contact you via email with any questions that we may have and/or to arrange a Skype interview if we’re interested in having you join our team.
 We may also ask to see additional supporting materials.
 Please make sure that you list all theatre-based skills that you may have on your resume.
 We're interested in hiring team members who can teach a variety of workshops (audition prep, make-up for actors, stage combat, basic puppeteering, etc.).
-Application forms are due by January 1, 2018.
+2018 Applications are closed.